shashankkotyan/DualQualityAssessment/README.md

 ### Requirements

-To run the code in the tutorial locally, a dedicated GPU suitable for running with (`tensorflow-gpu`) is recommended.
-It is recommended to install Anaconda.
+To run the code in the tutorial locally, it is recommended,
+- a dedicated GPU suitable for running, and
+- install Anaconda.

 The following python packages are required to run the code.
 - `cma==2.7.0`